Snapshot: 2017 update of Internet speeds and pricing across the Caribbean

 Finally, it is emphasised that the review focused on the monthly rates payable for the specified Internet plans only.
 The exercise excluded initial subscription and activation fees, as well as any additional monthly charges that might be applicable.
-The rates were converted to United States Dollars (USD) when required, based on current commercial exchange rates.
-Applicable taxes, such as Value Added Tax (VAT) or General Consumption Tax (GST), were also included.
+The rates were converted to United States Dollars (USD) for ease of comparison.

 With regard to the best price across the region for a broadband Internet plan with an advertised download speed of up to 2 Mbps, Figure 1 ranks the monthly rates payable by country.
-Consistent with the trend over the past few years, fewer countries are offering 2 Mbps plans; although plans permitting higher download speeds tend to be available.
+Consistent with the trend over the past few years, fewer countries are offering 2 Mbps plans; although most offer plans with considerably higher download speeds.

-The lowest advertised price was recorded in Jamaica, at USD 21.22, followed by Dominica, USD 27.53 and Saint Vincent and the Grenadines, USD 33.44.
-At the opposite end of the spectrum, the highest price for a 2 Mbps plan was USD 70.09 in Belize, which was followed by the Antigua and Barbuda (USD 62.20) and Anguilla (USD 39.38).
-The average price across the eight countries examined for a 2 Mbps Internet plan is USD 40.17, an increase of almost USD 3.00, from USD 37.89 in 2015, based on 14 countries.
+The lowest advertised price was recorded in Suriname, at USD 18.48, followed by Trinidad and Tobago, USD 19.21, and Jamaica, USD 21.93.
+At the opposite end of the spectrum, the highest prices for a 2 Mbps plan was recorded in Antigua and Barbuda (USD 62.20), followed by Belize (USD 42.00), and Anguilla (USD 39.38).
+The average price across the Caribbean region for a 2 Mbps Internet plan is USD 33.36

-To assess “bang for buck” and in each country, we again sought to identify the fastest Internet broadband plan a customer can purchase for no more than USD 60.00 per month.
+To get a sense of the cost-effectiveness of the plans available across the region, we sought to determine what might be fastest Internet broadband plan a customer can purchase for no more than USD 60.00 per month.
 The results are shown in Figure 2 and Figure 3.
-It should be noted that Barbados was included in Figure 2, but has been omitted in Figure 3, in order to better present the values for the other countries that were examined.

-The fastest plan was found in Barbados, where for USD 55.00 per month a plan with an advertised download speed of up to 150 Mbps could be secured.
-The next fastest plans, which is 2.5 times slower, at 60 Mbps was found in the Trinidad and Tobago, at approximately USD 55.37.
-In third, was Dominican with a 32 Mbps, at approximately USD 54.84.
+Although not shown in Figure 3, the fastest plan was found in Barbados, where for USD 52.50 per month a plan with an advertised download speed of up to 150 Mbps could be secured.
+The next fastest plans, 100 Mbps and 60 Mbps, were found in the Aruba (not shown in Figure 3) and Trinidad and Tobago, at approximately USD 44.62 and USD 58.00, respectively.